WXDJ

-WXDJ (106.7 MHz "El Nuevo Zol 106.7 FM") is a commercial FM radio station licensed to Fort Lauderdale, Florida, and serving the Miami-Ft.
+WXDJ (106.7 FM, "El Nuevo Zol 106.7 FM") is a commercial radio station licensed to Fort Lauderdale, Florida, and serving the Miami-Ft.
 Lauderdale-South Florida radio market with secondary coverage of the West Palm Beach-Boca Raton market.
-The station airs a Spanish Contemporary radio format and is owned by WRMA Licensing, Inc., a division of the Spanish Broadcasting System.
+The station airs a Spanish-language contemporary hit radio format and is owned by WRMA Licensing, Inc., a division of the Spanish Broadcasting System.

 WXDJ's studios and offices are located at the Raul Alarcon Broadcast Center on Northwest 77th Avenue in Medley.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most U.S. FM stations.
+It has an effective radiated power (ERP) of 98,000 watts.
 The transmitter is located on Fifth Street in Pembroke Park in southern Broward County.
 The station broadcasts using HD Radio technology.

 History

 Early years

-WXDJ signed on the air on August 15, 1962 as WFTL-FM.
+WXDJ signed on the air on August 15, 1962, as WFTL-FM.
 It was owned by the WFTL Broadcasting Company and was the sister station to WFTL (1400 AM, now WFLL).
 In 1974, as a beautiful music outlet, it changed its call sign to WGLO.

-In 1979, the station switched to Top 40 hits as WSDO-FM "Studio 107."
-In 1982, the station rebranded again, playing easy listening and middle of the road music as WWJF "Joy 107."
+In 1979, the station switched to contemporary hit radio as WSDO-FM "Studio 107".
+In 1982, the station rebranded again, playing easy listening and middle of the road music as WWJF "Joy 107".
 On December 10, 1984, the station changed call letters for a fourth time as WJQY.
-WJQY achieved high ratings with a Soft Adult Contemporary format.
+WJQY achieved high ratings with a soft adult contemporary format.
 The station's programming came from the Transtar Radio Networks's satellite-fed "Format 41" service.

 Move to Hot AC

 By the early 1990s, WJQY was lagging behind its competitors in the ratings.
-In order to improve the situation, in July 1993, station owner Tak Communications rebranded the station as "Tropics 106.7," changed WJQY's call letters to WTPX, and shifted to a Hot Adult Contemporary format.
+In order to improve the situation, in July 1993, station owner Tak Communications rebranded the station as "Tropics 106.7", changed WJQY's call letters to WTPX, and shifted to a hot adult contemporary format.
 WTPX only lasted nine months, as the format failed to improve the station's ratings woes.
 In addition, Tak filed for bankruptcy in the early 1990s, with EZ Communications acquiring two of the three Tak radio stations, WTPX and Philadelphia's WUSL, in October 1993.

 However, EZ did not own WTPX for very long, as the company decided to leave the Miami market shortly after its acquisition.
 EZ also owned urban adult contemporary-formatted WHQT, which was swapped to Cox Radio in exchange for WSOC-FM in Charlotte.
 However, EZ could not sell WTPX to Cox; FCC's ownership rules at the time prohibited one company from owning more than two FM's in one market, and Cox already owned WFLC.
 Instead, EZ sold WTPX to the Spanish Broadcasting System, with the sale being completed in August 1994.